 - (a) Follow the procedure for removal of Console.
 (Refer to Section8.2). - (b) Disconnect the Display wiring harness from the Motor Control module & place console out of the way. - (c) Disconnect all remaining wiring harnesses to the Motor Control Module. - (d) Remove the pressure tube by squeezing on the legs of the spring clip.
 Pull gently on the tube to slide it off the spigot.
-Note: If too much force is used on removal or reinsertion, damage to the pressure transducer may occur. - (e) Pull the tab on the top deck harness clamp towards the front to release the Motor Control Module. - (f) Lift the Motor Control Module upwards at the front and out.
+Note: If too much force is used on removal or reinsertion, damage to the pressure transducer may occur. - (e) Remove the screw holding the Motor Controller from the front edge.
+Pull the tab on the top deck harness clamp towards the front to release the Motor Control Module. - (f) Lift the Motor Control Module upwards at the front and out.